Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 "I would die for your sins.
 I love you all."
 I found something sweet in that Pepsi-Cola can with the pop top Stuck inside it, Clinking when I picked it up to Take a sip.
 He walked back down the street Where he sat in the shade Of a rusty stop sign And whittled away his time Painting pictures on postcards Of little towns where it seemed No one lived-- If the empty streets Were any indication.
 There was always a stop sign, though, Bright red and new Standing tall in the foreground As if he knew Someday, someone would drive through.

-Up the ladder: Alternatives
+Up the ladder: The Niche

 You must be logged in to leave comments.
 Vote: